-It’s one of the most common questions I get from people, and I always try my best to help them because I wish someone would have steered me in the right direction and maybe it wouldn’t have taken me this long to actually get this far in my career.
+It’s one of the most common questions I get from my readers and I always try my best to answer them.
+I know if I had someone who would have steered me in the right direction then maybe it wouldn’t have taken me this long to start blogging.

 She Means Business by Carrie Green – This was one of the first books I ever picked up about becoming an entrepreneur and starting an online business.
 Carrie Green is still one of my favorite people to follow on social media, and just like the inspiring stuff she shares on Instagram, she shares a lot of inspiring quotes throughout the book.
 One of my favorites from the book is by Betty Reese and she says, “If you think you’re too small to be effective, you’ve never been in bed with a mosquito”.
 It was a quick read, that shared a lot of good information in regards to figuring out a clear vision for your brand, who your audience is and how to build a community.
 Highly suggest this book if you’re looking for some motivation to begin, or if you’ve hit a rut and want to remember why you started in the first place.